utahrobotics/lunadev-2024/README.md

 # lunadev-2024

 This is the official workspace for the software team for Utah Student Robotics for the NASA Lunabotics 2024 competition.
+If you are a student (ie. not an active contributor) you will find more value on the [wiki](https://github.com/utahrobotics/lunadev-2024/wiki) page.

-## Where to start
+## Quickstart

 You will need Visual Studio Code (We'll call it VSCode).